Will Shortz: Career

-Shortz began his career at Penny Press Magazines, then moved to Games magazine for 15 years, serving as its editor from 1989 to 1990, when the magazine temporarily folded.
+Shortz began his career at Penny Press Magazines, then moved to Games magazine for 15 years, including as its editor from 1989 until it temporarily folded in 1990.
 He was rehired in late 1991, then let go in August 1993.
-A few months later he became the crossword puzzle editor for The New York Times, the fourth in the paper's history, following Eugene Thomas Maleska.

-Shortz has been the puzzle master on NPR's Weekend Edition Sunday since the program was started in 1987.
-He is the founder of the American Crossword Puzzle Tournament (1978), and has served as its director since that time.
+In 1978, Shortz founded the American Crossword Puzzle Tournament, and has been its director since then.
 He founded the World Puzzle Championship in 1992 and is a director of the U.S. Puzzle Team.

-Shortz is also weekly guest on NPR's Weekend Edition Sunday where he hosts the Sunday Puzzle, a cooperative game between the show's host and one of the show's listeners.
+He has also been the puzzle master on NPR's Weekend Edition Sunday since its launch in 1987, where he hosts the Sunday Puzzle, a cooperative game between the show's host and one of the show's listeners.
 The lucky player is picked randomly from a group of submissions containing the correct answer to a qualifier puzzle issued the week before.

+In October 1993, he succeeded Eugene T. Maleska to become The New York Times crossword editor, the fourth in its history.

 In February 2009, Shortz helped introduce the KenKen puzzle into The New York Times.
 In 2013, Shortz lent his name and talents in puzzle writing and editing to a new bimonthly publication entitled Will Shortz' WordPlay, published by Penny Press.
-He has said that his favorite crossword of all time is the Election Day crossword of November 5, 1996, designed by Jeremiah Farrell.
-It had two correct solutions with the same set of clues, one saying that the "Lead story in tomorrow's newspaper (!)" would be "BOB DOLE ELECTED", and the other correct solution saying "CLINTON ELECTED".
+He has said that his favorite crossword of all time is Jeremiah Farrell's Election Day crossword from November 5, 1996.
+Known as a Schrödinger or quantum puzzle, it had two correct solutions from the same set of clues; one saying that the "Lead story in tomorrow's newspaper (!)" would be "BOB DOLE ELECTED", and the other saying "CLINTON ELECTED".
 His favorite individual clue is "It might turn into a different story" (whose solution is SPIRAL STAIRCASE).

+In addition to his work as a crossword editor, Shortz is a skilled table tennis player.
+He has co-owned the Westchester Table Tennis Center in Pleasantville, New York since 2009, and has been playing table tennis daily for the past 11 years.